 For chronic arthritis or recurring joint pain, consistency matters.
 Many users report cumulative improvement after 2–3 weeks of regular use, as inflammation in the joint area decreases over time with repeated treatment.

 Who Is ArcticBlast Best For?
+(And Who Should Avoid It)

 • Adults 40+ with chronic joint pain or stiffness